A first-hand account of a student going through the Clearing process and how it changed their life.

 The next step was looking for vacancies on the course through the University website and giving the Clearing hotline a call.

 The person I spoke to was informed, kind and extremely helpful.
 After explaining the last six years of my educational life to them, they explained that I would need to both create a UCAS profile and send them my transcripts from previous studies at the University of Westminster.

 The next day, after completing both tasks, my transcripts and information were sent to Trevor, where he would make the decision as to whether I could complete my final year at London Met.

 The day after that, just over 48 hours since making the decision, Trevor personally emailed me to say I had enough credits and personal experience to complete my final year.

 I owe all of this success not just to the teaching staff on my course, but also to how well London Met does Clearing.
-If they had not been so supportive, clear and compassionate when I initially enquired, my journey could have been a very different one.
+If they had not been so supportive, clear and compassionate when I initially inquired, my journey could have been a very different one.

-Advice for anyone entering clearing?
+Advice for anyone entering Clearing?

 My advice is to try and be as calm as possible.
-Do your research on the course you’re interested in, looking at the modules, in particular, to make sure it's right for you.
-And most importantly - when speaking to someone on the Clearing hotline, really listen to what they’re saying.
+Do your research on the course you’re interested in, looking at the modules in particular to make sure it's right for you.
+And most importantly, when speaking to someone on the Clearing hotline, really listen to what they’re saying.
 Their primary goal is to help you as best as they can, and they really know what they’re doing!